TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/batch_transform_step.md

 3. Creates a TransformStep in the SageMaker pipeline with appropriate dependencies
 4. Validates the configuration parameters before execution

+The step now uses step specifications and script contracts to standardize input/output paths and dependencies, with different specifications based on job type (training, testing, validation, or calibration).

 ## Input and Output Format

 ### Input
 - **Model Name**: Name or Properties reference to a trained SageMaker model
 - **Input Data**: CSV or other formatted data in S3 that needs predictions
 - **Optional Dependencies**: List of pipeline steps that must complete before this step runs

+Note: The step can automatically extract inputs from dependencies using the dependency resolver.

 ### Output
 - **Predictions**: Model predictions stored in the specified S3 output location